Sorted for E's & Wizz

 "Sorted for E's & Wizz" is a song written and performed by the English band Pulp for their 1995 album Different Class.
-Based lyrically on a phrase that lead singer Jarvis Cocker overheard at a rave, the song features lyrics examining the hollow and artificial nature of drug culture.
+Based lyrically on a phrase overheard at Spike Island (later to be the subject of another Pulp single), the song features lyrics examining the hollow and artificial nature of drug culture.
 Because of its subject matter, the song sparked controversy in the UK, where several tabloids attacked the song.

 "Sorted for E's & Wizz" was released as a double A-side single with "Mis-Shapes" in September 1995, and reached No. 2 in the UK Singles Chart as well as No. 6 in Ireland.
 It was Pulp's second successive No. 2 UK hit in that year.
 Since its release, the song has seen critical acclaim.

 Background

 "Sorted for E's & Wizz" was first performed at the Glastonbury Festival in 1995, where Pulp frontman Jarvis Cocker explained his inspiration. "'Sorted for E's and Wizz' is a phrase a girl that I met in Sheffield once told me...and she went to see The Stone Roses at Spike Island and I said 'what do you remember about it?'
 And she said: 'Well there were all these blokes walking around saying 'Is everybody sorted for E's and wizz?'
 And that's all she remembered about it and I thought it was a good phrase."
 Cocker later said of debuting the song live at Glastonbury, "It just seemed like a totally appropriate place to play it for the first time."